 For extra protection, starting an LLC for locum tenens providers can potentially be an important step toward protecting yourself, your employees, and your assets.

-2. Experience Tax Benefits
+2. Experience the Tax Benefits of an LLC

 Locum tenens providers experience the freedom to deduct more business expenses than traditional employees.
 Professional expenses commonly incurred by locums include health insurance, travel, lodging, meals, automobile expenses, education, licenses, and examinations.
 (To clarify, travel, lodging, meals, and car expenses are often reimbursed and therefore not eligible as tax write-offs.)